Gardening & Growing for Good

 Our vision: Inspired by the work of Rudolf Steiner, PRWS seeks to cultivate renewal through the integration of education and agriculture by engaging in a unique mix of social, cultural and economic endeavors.

-In today’s world the youngest children need more outdoor time and purposeful work; the grades students want to know more about the world through hands-on projects; the high school students want to engage the world in a real-life business.
-We meet these needs by educating and inspiring children through hands-on experiences in the garden and in nature.
+In today’s world the youngest children need more outdoor time where they experience nature and may have purposeful work; elementary school students want to know more about the world through hands-on projects; high school students want to engage the world in a real-life business.
+We meet these needs by educating and inspiring children through hands-on experiences in our expansive gardens just a block from the school.

 Kitchen Gardners International

 Mid-States Shared Gifting Program of RSF Social Finance

 Paul E. Stry Foundation

 Scotts Miracle Grow Company

 Donations of tools, cash, and volunteer time are always welcome.
 Contact our Development Office at (608)637-8504 or email@example.com